elecro/vkdemos/README.md

 See start of the [vktriangle_descriptor.cpp](vktriangle_descriptor/vktriangle_descriptor.cpp) file on details how to compile and run.

 Compare to the previous one to see the differences.

+## vktriangle_subpass

+Draws a triangle using a multiple subpasses on screen with GLFW.

+See start of the [vktriangle_subpass.cpp](vktriangle_subpass/vktriangle_subpass.cpp) file on details how to compile and run.